HaNaK0/konduktor/README.md

 # Konduktör
-## a game inspired by papers plaese that lets you work as a tram attendandt
+A game about being a tram attendant inspired by Papers Please.

-This is a small hobby solo project developed by me using lua and lov2d
+It is a small hobby solo project developed by me using lua and lov2d